MatanShahars/DockerComposeElasticStack/README.md

 2. run docker compose up -d.

 Two of the containers will access with https to nginx (on of them once, the second twice).
-Six of the containers will access by http to nginx (once to six times according to the environment variable configured to the container).
+Six of the containers will access with http to nginx (once to six times according to the environment variable configured on the container).

 We should see a large number of new hits in the "discover" section.
 Additionally, on the data table visualization we will see the top 5 IPs who tried to access to Nginx on http.